dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 ### Conclusion

 Based on the regression, our final model shows some meaningful relationships on how different variables affect the overall **Price** of a house.
-With an overall coefficient of **- $550k**, each of the characterstics are added, in multiples of their respective quantity in order to give the final price of the house.
+With an overall coefficient of **- $550k**, each of the characterstic's coefficients are added, in multiples of their respective quantity in order to give the final price of the house.

 The following characterstics have a positive relationship with Price and helps increase the value of a home.
 * Sqft Lot                                   **+ $1.5k**